datadiversitylab/datadiversitylab.github.io/src/team/daniel-mcnair.md

 memberTitle:
   - PhD student
 memberDate: August 2026
-memberBio: "Daniel is interested in plants, their evolution and ecology, their survival on our changing planet, and the ways that humans continue to produce and share knowledge of their many forms and uses. "
+memberBio: Daniel is interested in plants, their evolution and ecology, their survival on our changing planet, and the ways that humans continue to produce and share knowledge of their many forms and uses.
 tags:
   - Current
   - PhD student